What exactly is double boiling, and why do Chinese mothers and grandmothers insist on double boiling our soups and tonics?

 At LENE, we believe in double boiling every single bottle of our bird's nests.
 This ensures that our bird's nests have maximum flavour and nutrients, and you are getting what you paid for.
 Upon opening our bird's nests, the fragrance and purity of the bird's nests engulfs you, before tasting the thick soft strands.

-We are careful not to subject our bird's nests to high heat or temperature in order to hasten cooking time, as this will destroy the nutrients and reduces its nutritional quality.
+We are careful not to subject our bird's nests to high heat or temperature in order to hasten cooking time, as this will destroy the nutrients and destroy its nutrient structure.